 We now investigate how school closures affect lifetime income inequality across generations.
 Table 6 reports that the school closure shocks reduce intergenerational mobility quite substantially.
-Compared to the steady state, the 0.5-year-closure increases the IGE by 0.2-2.2% and the rank correlation by 0.2-2.0%, while decreasing the upward mobility by 0.4-3.4% across cohorts.
+Compared to the steady state, the 0.5-year-closure increases the IGE by 0.1-2.4% and the rank correlation by 0.1-2.2%, while decreasing the upward mobility by 0.3-4.1% across cohorts.
 These changes are amplified by the length of school closures.
 Across cohorts, the 1.5-year-closure generates increases in the IGE and rank correlation three times as large as the 0.5-year-closure.
 Likewise, the 1.5-year-closure reduces the upward mobility three times more than does the 0.5-year-closure.

 Note that the school closure effects on intergenerational mobility are quantitatively heterogeneous across cohorts: the older cohorts are, the more reduced intergenerational mobility is.
-While the 1-year-closure increases the IGE by 0.5% for C1, it does so by 4.5% for C3.
+While the 1-year-closure increases the IGE by 0.3% for C1, it does so by 5.0% for C3.
 The rank correlation also has similar differences across cohorts.
-In response to the 1-year school closure, the percentage increase in the rank correlation for C3 is almost ten times that for C1.
 Similarly, given a school closure, older cohorts suffer from a greater reduction in upward mobility.
-The 1-year-closure decreases C1's upward mobility rate by 0.8% but C3's by 6.6%.
+The 1-year-closure decreases C1's upward mobility rate by 0.6% but C3's by 8.3%.
 These patterns are preserved regardless of the length of school closures.
 Both the 0.5-year-closure and the 1.5-year-closure lead older cohorts to experience greater reductions in upward mobility and larger increases in IGE and rank correlation.